 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
-Therefore, please read below to decide for yourself whether the startup.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.
+Therefore, please read below to decide for yourself whether the Startup.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as Startup MFC Application or Creative Element Power Tools Startup module or This is a component of Creative Element Power Tools or Start-Up or Program Starter or Absolute StartUp provides absolute control on startup programs
+The process known as Startup MFC Application or Creative Element Power Tools Startup module belongs to software Startup Application or Data Deposit Box or Creative Element Power Tools by Creative Element (www.creativelement.com) or Kaspersky Lab (www.kaspersky.com).

 Description: Startup.exe is not essential for Windows and will often cause problems.
 Startup.exe is located in a subfolder of "C:\Program Files".

-Known file sizes on Windows 8/7/XP are 24,576 bytes (50% of all occurrences), 72,208 bytes and 9 more variants.
+Known file sizes on Windows 10/8/7/XP are 72,208 bytes (22% of all occurrences), 179,200 bytes and 8 more variants.

-Recommended: Identify startup.exe related errors
+Recommended: Identify Startup.exe related errors

-A clean and tidy computer is the key requirement for avoiding problems with startup.
-This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' 5Automatic Update.
+A clean and tidy computer is the key requirement for avoiding problems with Startup.
+This means running a scan for malware, cleaning your hard drive using 1cleanmgr and 2sfc /scannow, 3uninstalling programs that you no longer need, checking for Autostart programs (using 4msconfig) and enabling Windows' 5Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.

 Should you experience an actual problem, try to recall the last thing you did, or the last thing you installed before the problem appeared for the first time.
-Use the resmon command to identify the processes that are causing your problem.
-Even for serious problems, rather than reinstalling Windows, you are better off doing a repair of your installation, or in the case of Windows 8, executing the DISM.exe /Online /Cleanup-image /Restorehealth command.
+Use the 6resmon command to identify the processes that are causing your problem.
+Even for serious problems, rather than reinstalling Windows, you are better off repairing of your installation or, for Windows 8 and later versions, executing the 7DISM.exe /Online /Cleanup-image /Restorehealth command.
 This allows you to repair the operating system without losing data.